bytemare/nginx-conf/README.md

 # nginx-conf
-A security focused nginx configuration to protect app and websites.
+A security focused nginx configuration to protect apps and websites.